Get The Facts About Eliminating Your Debts Using Chapter 7

 - You successfully completed a previous Chapter 13 case within the past six years

 - You’ve had a Chapter 7 or Chapter 13 case dismissed by the court in the past 180 days due to a court finding of fraud a finding that you violated a court order

 If you don’t qualify for Chapter 7 for income reasons, you can pursue Chapter 13 instead.

 Let Us Guide You Through This Difficult Time – Reach Out Today

 We represent many small-business owners and ordinary people who were laid off, suffered a medical crisis or otherwise incurred high debt with no hope of catching up.
 Our experienced bankruptcy attorneys will sit down with you to explain what debts you can discharge, what assets you can keep and how you can rebuild your credit rating.

-Call any of our convenient office locations at 419-719-5086 for a free initial consultation.
+Call our convenient Sylvania office location at 419-741-0111 or message us online for a free initial consultation.
 We can arrange evening and weekend appointments to accommodate your busy schedule.